 Objectives Sub-Objectives Effectiveness Monitoring Strategy Data Required Responsibility Reporting Requirements Recognize Power Generation Values from the system Maintain or enhance power generation on the system.
 Continue to monitor flows, water levels, precipitation and dam operations during critical spawning periods. a.
 Water levels, flows, precipitation and operating records. a.
 Proponents Develop Public Awareness on Current Conditions Explain constraints, objectives and natural processes that are considered in the operation of the Mississippi River system.
-Foster an understanding of how the system operates. made of the issues raised by the public during the next planning cycle against those from a.
+Foster an understanding of how the system A comparison will be made of the issues raised by the public during the next planning cycle against those from the current planning process. a.
 Issues raised during the next planning cycle. a.
-Proponents Included in the next planning cycle.
+Proponents Included in the next planning cycle. operates.